trema/pio/README.md

     # should be same as that of the request.
     reply = Pio::Echo::Reply.new(xid: request.xid)
     reply.to_binary  # => ECHO Reply message in binary format.

+### Features

+To parse an OpenFlow 1.0 Features message, use the API `Pio::Features.read` and you can access each field of the parsed Features message.

+    require 'pio'

+    features = Pio::Features.read(binary_data)
+    features.xid # => 123

+Also you can use `Pio::Features::Request#new` or `Pio::Features::Reply#new` to generate an Features Request/Reply message like below:

+    require 'pio'

+    request = Pio::Features::Request.new
+    request.to_binary  # => Features Request message in binary format.

+    # The Features xid (transaction_id)
+    # should be same as that of the request.
+    reply = Pio::Features::Reply.new(xid: request.xid,
+                                     dpid: 0x123,
+                                     n_buffers: 0x100,
+                                     n_tables: 0xfe,
+                                     capabilities: 0xc7,
+                                     actions: 0xfff)
+    reply.to_binary  # => Features Reply message in binary format.

 ## Installation